BolehVPN arvostelu: Asiantuntijan tiivistelmä

 That said, my colleagues and I were able to access less-popular streaming sites like VRV, Sony Crackle, Pandora, and Crunchyroll.

 BolehVPN is okay for torrenting.
 It allows P2P traffic on certain servers, and it works with popular torrent clients like uTorrent, qBittorrent, and Vuze (I had the fastest speeds with qBittorrent, which BolehVPN recommends for Windows users).

 BolehVPN also has port forwarding, which lets you connect to more peers to get faster downloads.
 However, port forwarding is only available on the Luxembourg and Switzerland servers so users outside Europe are unlikely to get good speeds.
 The small total number of P2P servers is also the main reason it’s only “okay” for torrenting, as they quickly get overcrowded, which impacts the speeds.

-BolehVPN Government Bypassing
+BolehVPN Bypassing Censorship

 If you live in a restrictive country, I recommend ExpressVPN instead — it consistently bypasses VPN blocks by using obfuscation on all of its 3,000+ servers.

 BolehVPN has 5 plans, including a 7-day, 1-month, 2-month, 6-month, and 1-year plan.